Share on Facebook

 Catch up with an acquaintance and get to know people you normally wouldn’t

-Not one for small talk?
-You’re in luck—we all share the pandemic in common, so there’s no shortage of conversation starters.
-This is an excellent time to reach out to colleagues you don’t know that well but would like to, family members you haven’t talked to for ages, and friends you’ve fallen out of touch with.
-Take the time to send a text, or set a date for a video chat.
-Next, check out 40+ things you should do for yourself in quarantine.
+If you’re not one for small talk, there’s something everything can talk about: the pandemic.
+This is an excellent time to reach out to colleagues you don’t know that well but would like to get to know, family members you haven’t talked to over the years, and friends you’ve fallen out of touch with.
+Take the time to send a text or even offer to have a video chat.
+Yes, it’s possible to meet new people as an adult, too.